CHRO vs HR Director: Dubai People Leadership Compared

 If your HR processes are broken, you need an HR Director.
 If your people strategy doesn't align with where the business is headed, you need a CHRO.

 Most businesses under 50 people need HR Director capabilities.
-Between 50-200 people, you start needing both, often a fractional CHRO for strategy and a full-time HR Director for execution.
+Between 50-200 people, you start needing both—often a fractional CHRO for strategy and a full-time HR Director for execution.
 Above 200 people, the need for full-time CHRO leadership becomes harder to avoid.

-But the business stage is only one factor.
+But business stage is only one factor.
 A 30-person company going international might need more strategic HR thinking than a stable 150-person company doing the same thing it's done for years.

 Ask yourself: Are we facing a transformation moment, or do we just need better execution?